Updated April 2026

 Frequently Asked Questions

-Common questions about landlord insurance in New Zealand.
+Common questions about landlord insurance in Australia.

 What is landlord insurance?

-Is landlord insurance compulsory in NZ?
+Is landlord insurance compulsory in Australia?

 Does landlord insurance cover loss of rent?